modbas/mad76/doc/teachmad76io/teachmad76io.md

     -   You may use the Python command `for` and the Python function `range()` to program a for-loop.

-2. Measure the voltage at the power supply of RC 1 with a multimeter.
+2. Measure the voltage at the power supply of RC 1 with a multimeter (see
+    Figure <a href="#F-measpowervolt" data-reference-type="ref" data-reference="F-measpowervolt">1</a>)

     -   Disconnect RC 1 from socket SV 1

     -   Run `rcpoweron.py 0`

-    -   Measurethe voltage between pins 13 and 11 of L293B
+    -   Measure the voltage between pins 13 and 11 of L293B

     -   Run `rcpoweroff.py`